 Unburned carbon and sulfur in the fuel burned in oil furnaces, often in the form of black smoke filled with particles, is called soot.
+This particulate matter is a health hazard as well as hard to clean and corrosive.
 The two main reasons that oil furnaces produce soot is puffback and the accumulation of soot in venting flues and chimneys.

-Unburned oil on the bottom of the combustion chamber of the furnace can ignite, causing an explosion called puffback.
+Unburned oil on the bottom of the combustion chamber of the furnace can ignite, causing an explosion called "puffback."
 The explosion can disconnect the flue vent connector, also called the stack pipe, causing soot to blow through your house.
-The three main reasons for incompletely burned oil that causes puffback are a leaky fuel line, a bad shut-off valve, and when the nozzle that shoots oil into the furnace becomes clogged.
+The three main reasons for incompletely burned oil that causes puffback are a leaky fuel line, a bad shut-off valve or controller, and when the nozzle that shoots oil into the furnace becomes clogged.

 If the pipes that carry oil to the burner leak oil when the furnace is not running, air may enter the burner where it is compressed.
 When the burner stops running, compressed bubbles of air expand, pushing heating oil into the chamber where it accumulates.
 When this pool of oil ignites, it explodes as puffback.